 Note:To be considered for this position, candidates must include a cover letter specifying their interest in and qualifications for this position.
 The cover letter should be the first page of your resume and uploaded as one document.

 The Diversity, Equity, and Inclusion (DEI) Program Manager will support the advancement of School of Music, Theatre, and Dance (SMTD) student, faculty, and staff DEI-related learning and development efforts.
-In fulfillment of this objective, the DEI Program Manager will operate the administrative and programmatic functioning and the fulfillment of SMTD’s DEI-related short and long-term DEI strategic efforts in collaboration with the existing DEI Program Manager.
-This position works closely with the Assistant Dean for Student Affairs, Human Resources, and Diversity, Equity, and Inclusion (Assistant Dean) and the existing DEI Program Manager to manage elements of annual budgets related to SMTD’s DEI programmatic offerings in collaboration with other campus units and external organizations.
+In fulfillment of this objective, the DEI Program Manager will operate the administrative and programmatic functioning and the fulfillment of SMTD’s DEI-related short and long-term DEI strategic efforts in collaboration with the Chief Officer for DEI.
+This position works closely with Chief Officer for DE and Human Resources to manage elements of annual budgets related to SMTD’s DEI programmatic offerings in collaboration with other campus units and external organizations.

 Program Management (70%)

 Manage the design and implementation of SMTD DEI-related programming that include topics as it relates to anti-racism and bias mitigation in the performing arts.
 Advise/supervise student Programming Assistant(s) and actively partner with SMTD departments/units and campus partners.

 Manage and facilitate all aspects of assigned curricular and co-curricular programs including, but not limited to inclusive instructional and classroom management skills, intercultural development and communication skill building, and bias mitigation skill development.